MicrosoftDocs/visualstudio-docs/docs/debugger/view-data-values-in-data-tips-in-the-code-editor.md

 To pin a data tip, follow these steps:

-1. In the Visual Studio code editor, hover over a variable to show the data tip.
+1. In the Visual Studio Code editor, hover over a variable to show the data tip.

 1. In the data tip, use the pushpin to select **Pin to source**: